PaulBernier/castl/README.md

 * -h, --help: display help.
 * --acorn: use Acorn parser.
 If not specified Esprima is used.
 * --tolerant: make Esprima and Acorn error-tolerant.
-* --jit: use LuaJIT instead of Lua interpreter to execute compiled code.
+* --jit: compile for LuaJIT (and execute with LuaJIT instead of Lua 5.2 interpreter if -e option is active).
 * --node: add a very basic support of NodeJS 'require' system.

 ## CASTL components